operate-first/operate-first.github.io-old/content/data-science/index.md

 ---
 title: Projects Overview
-description: This document contains a list of projects within the AI Ops Team at Red Hat
+description: This document contains a list of data science projects maintained as a part of Operate First at Red Hat
 ---
-_This document contains a list of projects within the AI Ops Team at Red Hat._
+_This document contains a list of data science projects maintained as a part of Operate First at Red Hat._

 1. **AI for Continuous Integration** : A container orchestration platform like Kubernetes or OpenShift, produces a lot of build and test related data that can be difficult to parse when you are trying to figure out why a build is failing or why a certain set of tests aren’t passing.
 Through this project, our aim is to build an open AIOps community involved in developing, integrating and operating AI tools for CI by leveraging the open data that has been made available by OpenShift, Kubernetes and others.
 The goal here is to assist developers in decreasing their time to resolution for issues that are signaled by anything present in the CI data.
 We are working towards this by making the initial tools and relevant data as accessible as possible to foster collaboration and contributions between data scientists and DevOps engineers.